So, the main function of automotive engine valves is, to let air in and out of the cylinders.

 The overhead valve engine (OHV), operates by using pushrods.

-This is why the automotive engine valve plays a pretty critical role in an engines performance.
-So, The more air you can move in and out of the engine; the more efficient it will be.
+This is why, automotive engine valves, play a pretty critical role in an engines performance.
+So, the more air you can move in and out of the engine, the more efficient it will be.

 - Reduced power